Archibald Geikie

-Sir Archibald Geikie OM KCB FRS FRSE (28 December 183510 November 1924) was a Scottish geologist and writer.
+Sir Archibald Geikie OM KCB FRS FRSE (28 December 1835 – November 1924) was a Scottish geologist and writer.

 Early life

 Geikie was born in Edinburgh in 1835, the eldest son of Isabella Thom and her husband James Stuart Geikie, a musician and music critic.
 The elder brother of James Geikie, he was educated at Edinburgh High School and University of Edinburgh.

 Career

-In 1855 was appointed an assistant on the British Geological Survey.
-Wielding the pen with no less facility than the hammer, he inaugurated his long list of works with The Story of a Boulder; or, Gleanings from the Note-Book of a Geologist (1858).
+In 1855 Geikie was appointed an assistant with the British Geological Survey.
+Among his early publications for a popular audience was The Story of a Boulder; or, Gleanings from the Note-Book of a Geologist (1858).
 His ability at once attracted the notice of his chief, Sir Roderick Murchison, with whom he formed a lifelong friendship, and whose biographer he subsequently became.